jonas089/articles/02-starks.md

 | ...   |     |
 | w_n   | ... |

-Where `w` are roots of unity for the domain size and field.
+Where `w_n` are roots of unity for the domain size and finite field.
 When using `arkworks`, these can be obtained from:

 ```rust
 let domain = GeneralEvaluationDomain::<Fr>::new(trace_len).unwrap();